Uvalde police chief abruptly announces resignation days after report cleared officers in massacre at Robb Elementary School | KRDO

 Uvalde police chief abruptly announces resignation days after report cleared officers in massacre at Robb Elementary School

-(CNN) — Hours before the Uvalde City Council was expected to reject a report clearing local police officers of wrongdoing in the Robb Elementary School massacre, the city’s police chief told CNN he is resigning.
+(CNN) — Less than a week after the Uvalde City Council received an investigative report clearing local police officers of wrongdoing in the 2022 Robb Elementary School massacre, the Texas city’s police chief abruptly announced Tuesday he is quitting.

+The resignation came hours before the council declined to comment on the investigative report during a regularly scheduled public meeting Tuesday night, saying it needed more time to assess the report’s findings.

-Chief Daniel Rodriguez was on vacation and was not in Uvalde, Texas, on May 24, 2022, when a teenage gunman was left unchallenged in the school for 77 minutes, but had assigned Lt.
+Chief Daniel Rodriguez was on vacation and was not in Uvalde on May 24, 2022, when a teenage gunman was left unchallenged in the school for 77 minutes, but had assigned Lt.
 Mariano Pargas to be acting chief that day.
+Nineteen children and two teachers died.

 Pargas was at the school within minutes but failed to take on a command role or act to save children trapped with the shooter, even when he was told of a child calling from the classroom to say students were still alive and needed help.
 Pargas resigned from the Uvalde Police Department in November 2022.